jglev/obsidian-paste-mode/README.md

 ### "Paste modes"

 Paste to Current Indentation takes over the paste functionality within Obsidian.
-It has six "paste modes," which determine what happens when one pastes text within a file in Obsidian. **All of the below will honor the cursor's current indentation when pasting, except for "Passthrough" mode, which uses Obsidian's default paste functionality.**
+It has eight "paste modes," which determine what happens when one pastes text within a file in Obsidian. **All of the below will honor the cursor's current indentation when pasting, except for "Passthrough" mode, which uses Obsidian's default paste functionality.**

 ![Demonstration of paste modes](img/all-paste-modes.gif)